rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Summary

-It will be challenging to create a system that can handle this building block, however if this is done then it will allow use to create an entire thinking system that can act in the world and make human-like decisions.
+It will be challenging to create a system that can handle this building block, however if this is done then it will allow us to create an entire thinking system that can act in the world and make human-like decisions.

 ![story summary](assets/images/fig-story-summary.png)